ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Introduction Research Background

-In this paper, we propose \textbf{Co}ntrastive \textbf{m}ulti-objective \textbf{S}kill \textbf{D}iscovery \textbf{(ComSD)} which \textbf{seeks exploratory and diverse behaviors} through a novel contrastive multi-objective reward.
-It designs strong incentives to respectively encourage diversity and exploration through contrastive learning, with a novel dynamic weight proposed for their balance.
-Concretely, this reward aims to maximize state-skill mutual information (MI), which is decomposed into skill-conditioned entropy (related to diversity) and state entropy (related to exploration).
+In this paper, we propose \textbf{Co}ntrastive dyna\textbf{m}ic \textbf{S}kill \textbf{D}iscovery \textbf{(ComSD)} which seeks exploratory and diverse unsupervised skills through a novel contrastive dynamic reward.
+It contains strong incentives to separately encourage skill diversity and state exploration through contrastive learning, with a novel dynamic weighting proposed for their balance.
+Concretely, this reward aims to maximize state-skill mutual information (MI), which is decomposed into skill-conditioned entropy (related to skill diversity) and state entropy (related to state exploration).
 For skill-conditioned entropy optimization, we conduct state-skill contrastive learning, utilizing the contrastive results as a novel diversity reward.
 For state entropy maximization, we employ a particle-based estimation as the exploration reward.
 With contrastive learning, the above rewards achieve accurate entropy estimation, thus providing effective encouragement.
-In complex domains with hard-to-discern behaviors, we observe a serious mutually exclusive effect between the above two entropy optimization processes (see Section \ref{section-3-3}).
-Thus, a Skill-based Multi-objective Weighting (SMW) mechanism is proposed to dynamically weight the above rewards into the contrastive multi-objective reward for exploration-diversity balance.
-We evaluate the adaptation ability of discovered behaviors on 16 skill combination tasks and 16 skill finetuning tasks (task description in Section \ref{section-2-1}).
-ComSD enables state-of-the-art adaptation performance compared with five popular advanced methods (Figure \ref{pipeline} right).
-A detailed behavioral quality analysis is also provided, demonstrating that ComSD indeed generates qualified robot behaviors of both exploration and diversity, which recent advanced methods cannot.
+In domains with hard-to-discern skills, we observe a serious mutually exclusive effect between the above two entropy optimization processes (see Section IV-C).
+Thus, a \textbf{S}kill-based dyna\textbf{M}ic \textbf{W}eighting (SMW) mechanism is proposed to weight the above rewards into our contrastive dynamic reward for balance between state exploration and skill diversity.
+We evaluate the adaptation ability of discovered robot behaviors on 16 skill combination downstream tasks and 16 skill finetuning downstream tasks (task details in Section III-A).
+ComSD enables state-of-the-art adaptation performance compared with five popular advanced methods, as shown in Fig. \ref{pipeline} right.
+A detailed behavioral quality analysis is also provided, demonstrating that ComSD indeed generates qualified robot behaviors of both high state exploration and high skill diversity, which recent advanced methods cannot.
+ComSD can also discover distinguishable and far-reaching exploration skills in the challenging tree-like 2D maze.